Syntax

 Static Blocks

 JavaScript also supports static initialization blocks, which allow for complex initialization logic for static properties or methods.
-These blocks execute exactly once when the class is evaluated.Master JavaScript with Deep Grasping Methodology!Learn More
+These blocks execute exactly once when the class is evaluated.Tired of Poor JavaScript Skills?
+Fix That With Deep Grasping!Learn More